CV example sales assistant

 If you have a lot of experience, listing your work experience and education in reverse chronological order allows recruiters to quickly piece together your career history.
 This means listing your most recent job or degree as close at the top of the corresponding section and subsequent ones underneath in descending order.

 On the other hand, if you lack experience, you want to emphasise skills and other experience that demonstrate that you would make a good sales assistant (e.g. customer service skills, the ability to persuade people, etc.).
 In this case, you can use a functional or skills-based CV, where you list five or six key skills from the job description and prove examples of situations in which you have used or developed these skills.
+Choose the resume format that is best fitting for your situation.

 Layout and design